pretix/pretix/doc/api/resources/events.rst

    Updates event settings.
 Note that ``PUT`` is not allowed here, only ``PATCH``.

    Permission "Can change event settings" is always required.
-Some keys requrie additional permissions.
+Some keys require additional permissions.

     .. warning::